 Target Costing – Importance

 In several industries, there is so much competition that the supply and demand factors dictate the selling prices.
 Producers in such industries have little or no control over the selling price.
 Hence, their only option is to reduce their cost to maintain their profit margin.
 It is where target costing comes into play.
 It allows the management to proactively use cost planning, cost management, and cost reduction measures.
-Such measures assist the management in planning and calculating costs early in the product life cycle, i.e., at the time of product design and development, rather than at later stages, i.e., product development and production.
+Such measures assist the management in planning and calculating the product life cycle cost early, i.e., at the time of product design and development, rather than at later stages, i.e., product development and production.

 Following are the key features of target costing: